globus-gladier/gladier-patterns-examples-2022/README.md

 ```

-## Configuring the Gladier client application
+## Configuring the Gladier client applications

 Before running each application, you will need to configure its Gladier script with identifiers for the three endpoints just listed.

-Gladier is used for registering FuncX functions and deploying flows.
-Below are steps to
-set up funcX endpoints and a Globus Collection.
-After this, running the test client below
-will be possible.
 The test client, unlike the scientific tools, requires no additional external dependencies.
 You will need to edit the `test_client.py` script to include your
 FuncX endpoints, along with a Globus Collection.
-Note: Your
-FuncX endpoints _must_ have access to the Globus Collection that you use.

-You may install these in a separate Python environment or on a separate machine
+You may install and run the Gladier scripts in a separate Python environment or on a separate machine
 if you wish:

 ```